 WIN: The Atlantis Grail (Book Three) - PreviewScience Fiction

-The Fleet is now in orbit over Atlantis, Gwen and Aeson, stunned by the kiss, are in the Palace before the Throne of the Imperator, the sun glare of Hel is merciless, the excessive gravity sucks, and things are about to get insane for all the Earth...
+The Fleet is now in orbit over Atlantis, Gwen and Aeson, stunned by the impossible event that just happened, are in the Palace before the Throne of the Imperator, the sun glare of Hel is merciless, the excessive gravity sucks, and things are about t...